-"A Troop during this period was credited with 230 enemy killed by helicopter, 13 enemy KIA in actions against the "Blues", 152 individual weapons destroyed, 3 crew served weapons captured, 52,100 rounds of ammunition captured or destroyed, 266 tons of rice captured destroyed and ofdocuments captured."4 destroyed, 18 packs captured, 5 bridges and 10 trucks destroyed and 3,000 lbs. of rice captured or destroyed.
-The discovery and first exploitation of an enormous enemy cache site on 4 May, 1970 highlighted the efficiency of B Troop's reconnaissance, later named "The City".
-5
+"A Troop during this period was credited with 230 enemy killed by helicopter, 13 enemy KIA in actions against the "Blues", 152 individual weapons destroyed, 3 crew served weapons captured, 52,100 rounds of ammunition captured or destroyed, 266 tons of rice captured or destroyed and a 9 inch stack of documents captured."

 "B Troop during this period played a most successful role in the allied drive into enemy sanctuaries in Cambodia.
-They netted 437 enemy killed by helicopter, 307 individual weapons captured or
+They netted 437 enemy killed by helicopter, 307 individual weapons captured destroyed, 18 packs captured, 5 bridges and 10 trucks destroyed and 3,000 lbs. of rice captured or destroyed. discovery and first exploitation of an enormous enemy cache site on 4 May, 1970 highlighted efficiency of B Troop's reconnaissance, later named "The City".5

-"C Troop, although coming into the Cambodian conflict after its sister units, was not to be outdone.
-They accounted for 284 enemy helicopter. bv individual weapons captured, 100 boxes of fuses destroyed, 37 - 22" diameter wheels destroyed and 4,400 lbs. of rice captured or destroyed.
+"C Troop. although coming into the Cambodian conflict after its sister units, was not to be outdone.
+They accounted for 284 enemy by helicopter, killed individual weapons captured, 100 boxes of fuses destroyed, 37 - 22" diameter wheels destroyed and 4,400 lbs. of rice captured or destroyed.
 C Troop was also responsible for leading ground forces into the cache site later named "Rock Island East".
 A scout helicopter from the troop discovered the cache while on a visual reconnaissance mission."6